Hindi-English Type Software

 Hindi (DevaNagari) & English (Latin)

 The 'Nagari' (aka 'Devanagari') script is used by millions for writing text of Hindi, Nepali, Marathi, Sanskrit and some dialects in India, Nepal, Mauritius, Fiji, Trinidād and Guyānā.
 English is also used by a lot of Indians.
-So we need computer-types (fonts) and software that can process, store and render (display) multilingual text.
+So we need computer-types (fonts) and software that can allow, store and render (display) multilingual text.

 Unicode for DevaNagari